pmengine/gitlesson/gitlesson.md

 - git branch - make a new branch
 - git merge - merge between branches (or commits)

-There is much more to git, but this covers 95% or everyday use!
+There is much more to git, but this covers 95% or everyday use.

 ### Further Resources